-2.4 Creation of gridded monthly time series product
+200 2.4 Creation of gridded monthly time series product

-The full spatiotemporal resolution SST and SSS datasets and gridded World Ocean Atlas (WOA) DO, NO3, PO4-3 and SiO4-4 215 datasets were downloaded from their online repositories, the total size of these full resolution datasets occupies ~500 GB of hard drive space and take several days to fully download.
+The full spatiotemporal resolution SST and SSS datasets and gridded World Ocean Atlas (WOA) DO, NO3-, PO4- and SiO4- datasets were downloaded from their online repositories, the total size of these full resolution datasets occupies ~500 GB of hard drive space and take several days to fully download.
 The SST and SSS datasets were uncompressed and were regridded onto a monthly 1° X 1° standard World Geodetic System grid for use creating the gridded output, the grid has 180° of Latitude and 360° of Longitude with 0° centred on the Greenwich Meridian.
 Reformatting the datasets considerably reduced the file size to a more manageable ~50 GB.
 The scripts used to download these SST and SSS monthly datasets are fully automated, meaning that when new data are added to these datasets it can be easily incorporated into future versions of OceanSODA-UNEXE.

-For each target variables (TA or DIC), the selected optimal SST and SSS gridded datasets and gridded WOA datasets were used as inputs to the respective TA and DIC algorithms.
+- 210 For each target variables (TA or DIC), the selected optimal SST and SSS gridded datasets and gridded WOA datasets were used as inputs to the respective TA and DIC algorithms.
 The algorithms were applied to the datasets in the two outflow regions where the SST and SSS dataset overlapped in time for the published environmental limits of each algorithm.
-The monthly SST and SSS inputs as well as the calculated monthly output variable (TA or DIC) are saved to a netCDF4 file as separate variables on the grid described above with dimensions of 768 by 180 by 360.
-The time dimension is the number of months since January 1957.
+The monthly SST and SSS inputs as well as the calculated monthly output variable (TA or DIC) are saved to a netCDF4 file as separate variables on the grid described above with dimensions of 768 by 180 by 360 (where 768 is the time step in months) - 215 starting in January 1957).
 It is important to note that TA and DIC datasets (even if for the same region) can span different temporal domains and so should be treated as separate datasets.
 These differences are due to differences in the temporal range of the input data used to calculate them.

-The oceanic carbon system equations (Millero, 2000) can be solved computationally (Lewis et al., 1998), using numerical software packages (Orr et al., 2015) and the established CO2SYS software package is now available in Python as PyCO2SYS (Humphreys et al., 2022).
-Where there was temporal overlap between TA and DIC in each region, the remaining oceanic carbonate system variables (pCO_2 , and pH) were calculated using PyCO2SYS v1.71 (Humphreys et al., 2022).
-A number of other output variables were also calculated including fCO2, the carbonate ion content (CO3-2), the bicarbonate ion content (HCO3-), the hydrogen ion content (H+) and the calcite (Ω Calcite) and aragonite (Ω Aragonite) saturation states.
-PyCO2SYS was run with the selected optimal dataset (SST, SSS and WOA datasets where applicable, with the same data used for input and output conditions) at the surface (0 m depth) with the carbonic acid dissociation constants of Mehrbach (1973) refitted by Dickson and Millero (1987) and the hydrogen sulphate dissociation constant of Dickson (1990).
+Where there was temporal overlap between the TA and DIC datasets in each region, the pyCO2SYS v1.7.1 software package (Humphreys et al., 2022) was used to calculate the complete carbonate system variables (pCO_2 , fCO2 and pH on the free, total and seawater scales), the carbonate ion content (CO_3^{-2}), the bicarbonate ion content (HCO_3^{-}), the hydrogen ion content (H^+) and the calcite (Ω Calcite) and aragonite (Ω Aragonite) saturation states. pyCO2SYS was run at the surface (0 m depth)

+with the carbonic acid dissociation constants of Mehrbach (1973) refitted by Dickson and Millero (1987) and the hydrogen sulphate dissociation constant of Dickson (1990).
 The full carbonate system is calculated twice, once using the optimal SST and SSS datasets that were used to calculate TA then again using those used to calculate DIC.
-Consequently each netCDF file contains a complete set of carbonate system outputs that are unique to that specific input dataset.
+Consequently each netCDF file contains a complete set of carbonate system outputs that are unique to that input dataset.

 Whilst some of the SST and SSS products used to create the gridded datasets contain only satellite observed SST at a specified depth, some of the re-analysis SST and SSS products also incorporate surface ocean measurements from ships and buoys which were made at differing depths.
+The TA and DIC data used to generate the MDB comes from the top 10 m of the

+230 buoys which were made at differing depths.
 The TA and DIC data used to generate the MDB comes from the top 10 m of the ocean and has not been adjusted for potential concentrations gradients in the surface ocean (Land et al., 2022).
 For these reasons, OceanSODA-UNEXE is deemed relevant in the surface 10 m of the ocean.

-250 2.5 Uncertainties in gridded monthly time series product
+2.5 Uncertainties in gridded monthly time series product